ABN: 56 360 455 395

 "Extras" cover of your policy.
 Please check with your Health

-Medicare has been extended to cover people with an assessed mental disorder that is being managed by a GP under a GP Mental Health Care Plan (Item 2710) or a psychiatrist assessment and management plan; or on direct referral by a psychiatrist or paediatrician from an eligible Medicare Benefits Schedule (MBS) service.
+Medicare has been extended to cover people with an assessed mental disorder that is being managed by a GP under a GP Mental Health Care Plan (Item 2717 or 2701) or a psychiatrist assessment and management plan; or on direct referral by a psychiatrist or paediatrician from an eligible Medicare Benefits Schedule (MBS) service.

 This includes people with mental disorders arising from: |